 "Becoming a volunteer Special Constable is a great way for you to make a difference in your community, whilst at the same time developing your personal skills.
 Special Constables come from all walks of life but whatever your background, you will take pride from giving something back to the community of Dorset.
 We are keen to exploit the skills you can bring.
 We are expanding the roles that Special Constables can fulfil, with posts for marine officers, wildlife officers and rural officers all coming on line this year.
 I am constantly humbled and inspired by the commitment shown by Special Constables and will support you, on your journey in becoming a Special and in serving the people of Dorset."

-The recruitment campaign to join the Special Constabulary is now closed.
+The recruitment campaign to join the Special Constabulary is now OPEN.

 Becoming a special constable (volunteer police officer) is your chance to give something back in a unique way.
 Everything you do will be centered on looking after the community, from businesses and residents to tourists, football supporters and motorists.
 And you’ll be a vital, valued part of Making Dorset safer and making Dorset feel safer.